Xaxis/jquery.php/README.md

 with the various core methods of the plugin.

 Mode methods:
-* `php.block( blockObject )`
-	* Implements the blocking mode interface
-	* Allows for passing JSON objects of PHP to the server

 * `php.chain( methodCount )`
 	* Implements the method chaining mode